ivgiuliani/shurl/README.md

           </Directory>
         </VirtualHost>

-4. If you didn't use 'ENV' as the name for the python's virtual environment, change it in `shurl.wsgi`
+5. If you didn't use `ENV` as the name for the python's virtual environment, change it in `shurl.wsgi`